UPPMAX/R-python-julia-matlab-HPC/reflections/20241022_richel/README.md

 ```
 12. Give your confidence levels of the following statements
-I can use the module system to load a specific version of Python
-I can run Python
-I can use the Python interpreter
-I can run a Python script
-I can determine the version of a Python package
-I can determine that a Python package is/is not installed
-I can load a Python (machine learning) module
-I can install a Python package
-I can work (create, activate, work, deactivate) with a venv virtual environment
-I can export and import a virtual environment
-I can write a bash script
-I can submit a script to the job scheduler
-I can write a bash script that uses GPUs
-I can start an interactive session
-I can check that I am in an interactive session
-I can start an interactive session with multiple cores
-I can check that I am in an interactive session with multiple cores
-I can start Jupyter
-I can start a script that uses parallel code
-I can measure the effect of using more nodes for parallel code
 ```

-I am happy to see that the IPython question is not there.
-Seems like I am not the only one that thinks it can be removed from the course material?

 ![](confidences_1.png)
 ![](confidences_2.png)
 ![](confidences_3.png)

+I am happy to see that the IPython question is not there.
+Seems like I am not the only one that thinks it can be removed from the course material?

 The confidences that were lowest of the part I am one of the teachers are 'I can start an interactive session with multiple cores'